Serggus/public-scripts/nutanix/readme.md

+# Nutanix Scripts

-# The scripts in this folder relate to Nutanix management
+The scripts in this folder relate to Nutanix management

 ## configurevcenter.ps1